 5 Effective Treatments for Bunion Pain

 Also called a hallux valgus, a bunion is characterized by a deformity and deviation of the big toe and the big toe joint, also known as the first metatarsophalangeal joint (MTP joint).
+Knowing how to find the proper treatment for bunion pain can be difficult.

 Natural biomechanics and/or poor-fitting footwear can cause bunions.
 For example, wearing high heeled shoes regularly can contribute to the development of bunions.